 You need to seek an attorney if you are in a custody dispute where domestic violence is a factor.
-They will be able to defend your case and help you keep the custody of your children.
+They will be able to defend your case and help you keep the physical custody of your children.
 They may be able to work out a deal where you can regain rights if your parental rights are limited.

 Our legal team is skilled in domestic violence and family court cases.
 They can help you choose the right course of action.
 You have rights as a parent, and they will help you to keep those rights.

 Here are the additional posts that can provide valuable information to readers:

 “Do You Have Child Custody Questions?” – This post offers general information and addresses common questions that individuals may have regarding child custody.

 “Top 5 Myths About Father’s Rights In Child Custody Cases” – This post dispels common misconceptions surrounding father’s rights in child custody cases, providing accurate information and clarifying any misunderstandings.